Building a Scalable Design System

 I outlined documentation guidelines in Figma and GoogleDocs, including:

-While implementation is still underway, the design and documentation provide a clear blueprint for scaling and governance.
+While implementation is still underway, the design and documentation provide a clear blueprint for how the system should scale and who should govern it moving forward.

 What came out of it